From Clarity to Efficiency for Distributed Algorithms: DistAlgo Language

 One can specify how much effort is spent processing messages at yield points.
-For example, \begin{code} configure handling = all \end{code} means that all arrived messages that are not yet handled must be handled before execution of the main flow of control continues past any yield point.
+For example, \begin{code} configure handling = all \end{code} configures the system to handle all un-handled messages at each yield point; this is the default.
 For another example, one can specify a time limit.
 One can also specify different handling effort for different yield points.

 Logical clocks~\cite{Lam78,Fidge88,Mattern89} are used in many distributed algorithms.
 One can specify the logical clock, e.g., Lamport clock, that is used: \begin{code} configure clock = Lamport \end{code} It configures sending and receiving of messages to update the clock appropriately.
-A call \c{logical\_clock()} returns the current value of the clock. \notes{}
+A call\tran{} \co{logical\_time()} returns the current value of the logical clock. \notes{}

+Overall, a DistAlgo program consists of a set of process definitions, a method \co{main}, and possibly other, conventional program parts.
+Method \co{main} specifies the configurations and creates, sets up, and starts a set of processes.
+DistAlgo language constructs can be used in process definitions and method \co{main} and are implemented according to the semantics described; other, conventional program parts are implemented according to their conventional semantics.

 \notes{}